 Deep roots Deep flavor

 Hi!
 We are Kate and Diyan, the founders of Vetus Distillery.
 We hail back from Bulgaria — the homeland of yogurt, rose oil, and many more.
-And not in last place — rakia (a fruit brandy originated in the Balkans back in XIth century).
+And not in last place — rakia), a traditional fruit brandy originating in the Balkans back in the 11th century.

 Kate & Diyan, Founders of Vetus Distillery